 Is it painful to have a crown put on your tooth?

-The dental crown procedure is no more painful than getting a dental filling placed.
-Your mouth will be numbed with a local anesthetic solution.
+The dental crown procedure is no more painful than getting a dental filling.
+Your dentist will numb your mouth with a local anesthetic.
 You should not feel pain during treatment.
-After the procedure, you may feel temporary tooth sensitivity as your restored tooth gets used to the new crown.
+After the procedure, you may feel temporary tooth sensitivity as your restored tooth adjusts to the new crown.

-A dental crown can be made from a variety of materials, from ceramic to gold to porcelain.
-The most common type of crown is made of a composite resin that is color matched and customized to the shape of your tooth.
+A dental crown can consist of a variety of materials, from ceramic to gold to porcelain.
+The most common type of crown is a composite resin repair.
+The dentist color-matches and customizes it to the shape of your tooth.

-During your exam or consultation, Dr. Moore will discuss the best options for your needs and consideration.
-In some cases, a high-quality porcelain crown is recommended for superior durability and aesthetics.
+During your exam or consult, Dr. Moore will discuss the best options for your needs.
+In some cases, he will recommend a high-quality porcelain crown for superior strength and looks.

-In many cases, dental insurance benefits will cover part, or all of, the total cost of a dental crown.
-Your dentist in Charlotte will work with you to determine your portion of the total cost of treatment.
+In many cases, dental insurance benefits will cover part, or all, of the total cost of a dental crown.
+Your dentist in Charlotte will work with you to find out your portion of the total cost of treatment.
 We also provide financing options to help your budget.

 How long do dental crowns last?

-A dental crown is designed to last for 10 years or more.
+A dental crown can last for 10 years or more.
 You can support a long term result with routine dental care and daily oral hygiene.
 We will monitor the condition of your dental crown and address any damage or other concerns promptly during routine oral health visits.